-The policy permits the issuance of a time-limited, restricted certificate of registration to physicians.
-This certificate is for those who are missing Medical Council of Canada Qualifying Examination Parts 1 and 2 , and/or Royal College of Physicians and Surgeons of Canada or College of Family Physicians of Canada certification, but are officially eligible to take these exams.
+CPSO can issue a time-limited, restricted certificate of registration to physicians.
+This certificate is for those who are missing Medical Council of Canada Qualifying Examination (MCCQE) Parts 1 and 2/LMCC, and/or Royal College of Physicians and Surgeons of Canada (RCPSC) or College of Family Physicians of Canada (CFPC) certification, but are officially eligible to take these exams.
 You may be issued a restricted certificate if you have provided proof that you:

-being currently eligible to take the certification exam of the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada.
-The individual may or may not have yet completed Parts 1 & 2 of the MCCQE.
+- are currently eligible without pre-condition to take the RCPSC or CFPC certification exam.
+You may or may not have yet completed Parts 1 & 2/obtained the LMCC of the MCCQE.

-The issuance of a restricted certificate of registration is subject to the following conditions:
+This restricted certificate is subject to the following conditions:

-The physician must practice with a supervisor until s/he has completed all outstanding examinations.
+- You must practice with a supervisor until you have completed all outstanding exams.

-the candidate does not successfully complete all outstanding MCC examinations; and
+- you do not successfully complete all outstanding MCC examinations/obtain the LMCC; and

-the candidate does not receive certification by examination by either the RCPSC or by the CFPC.
+- you do not receive certification by exam by either the RCPSC or by the CFPC.

-Candidates will not normally be considered for a renewal of their restricted certificate of registration after the expiration time, but each situation will be considered on its own merits.
+Only in exceptional circumstances will we consider candidates for a renewal of their restricted certificate of registration after the expiration date.